Freedom of religion in Asia by country: Nepal

 Nepal has been a secular state since the end of the Nepalese Civil War in 2006, and the Constitution of Nepal adopted in 2015 guarantees religious freedom to all people in Nepal.
 The Constitution also defines Nepal as a secular state that is neutral toward the religions present in the country.
 The Constitution also bans actions taken to convert people from one religion to another, as well as acts that disturb the religion of other people.

 There have been sporadic incidents of violence against the country's Christian minority.
 In 2009 and 2015, Christian churches were bombed by anti-government Hindu nationalist groups such as the Nepal Defence Army.

+In 2022, there were several reports of individuals being arrested during their expression of religious freedom; this was mainly in regard to proselytizing or the law on killing cattle.

 Oman

 The Basic Law of Oman declares that Islam is the state religion, that Shari'a is the source of legislation, and that the Sultan of Oman must be a Muslim.
 It also prohibits discrimination based on religion and provides for the freedom to practice religious rites as long as doing so does not disrupt public order.
 The government generally respects this right, but within defined parameters that placed limitations on the right in practice.